Chainflow/oasis-mission-control/INSTRUCTIONS.md

 ./install_script.sh

 ```
-- After installation you just need to configure the config.toml and start the monitoring tool server.
+- After installation, configure the config.toml and start the monitoring tool server.
-- Follow further steps to setup grafana dashboards.
+- Follow the additional steps listed below to import and set-up the grafana dashboards.

 ## 2. Install Manually

 ### Install Grafana for Ubuntu
-Download the latest .deb file and extract it by using the following commands
+Download the latest .deb file and extract it by using the following commands.

 ```sh
 $ cd $HOME